jsduenass/Stewart_Gough_platform_UNAL/readme.md

 ### Testing the connection
 When the first connection to the platform was attempted in the lab, the code returned several errors.
-The first one was "wrong IP address" and the xpctarget.xpc object could not be created in MATLAB; reviewing the documentation we found that the definition ```tg =   xpctarget.xpc()``` produced an error if a default target had not been specified, so the following command explicitly stating the settings of the target was used:
+The first one was "wrong IP address" and the xpctarget.xpc object could not be created in MATLAB; reviewing the documentation we found that the definition ```tg =   xpctarget.xpc()``` produced an error if a default target had not been specified, so the following command explicitly starting the settings of the target was used:

 ```
 tg =   xpctarget.xpc('TCPIP','192.168.1.12','22222')
 ```